Lorenz-127/Student-X/README.md

 ### Content

 #### Slide-in navbar and Burger menu
-  -The inspiration for these two features came to me during class.
+- The inspiration for these two features came to me during class.
 On the one hand, I wanted a burger menu, but not a copy of the Love Running   tutorial.
 I also wanted to avoid a simple solution with JavaScript and implement the function with vanilla CSS.
 From the lesson on UX design, I then had the idea for the slide-in menu to deviate sufficiently from the original from the walkthrough project.
     I got the inspiration from [W3School](https://www.w3schools.com/howto/howto_js_sidenav.asp) and this is my attempt to implemented it without JavaScript.

 #### "Scroll To Top" Button